rolker/project11/SettingUpASimulationEnvironment.md

 In our case, we'll build the open source version but install it in /usr/local, which is typically the default for configure based build systems.
 (Notes for virtual machine users: The following can take quite a while build.
 Increasing the number of CPUs to match the host system will probably help.)

     ./configure -opensource -nomake tests
-    make
+    make -j8
     sudo make install

+TODO: Would the online installer work?
+Compiling takes hours!

+Download installer from qt.io.

+Run the installer, skipping account creation.
+(You may use/create an account if you want.)

-AMP also depends on a leter version of GDAL.
+AMP also depends on a later version of GDAL.

     cd ~/src
     wget http://download.osgeo.org/gdal/2.2.3/gdal-2.2.3.tar.gz